In this guide, we’ll cover everything you need to know about how to run a contest on social media in the form of a sweepstakes.

 Here’s an example of a recent social media ad campaign from Lucille Roberts (you saw their campaign above).
 This ad campaign targeted active women in Manhattan, and drove about 340 people to enter:

 For more on advertising your sweepstakes on Facebook, check out “How to Ensure a Successful Online Contest with Facebook Ads.”
 For a complete guide to Facebook advertising from beginning to end, check out The Complete Guide to Facebook Advertising.

 Step #7: Choosing a Winner and Turning Entrants into Sales

-As soon as you've emailed or direct messaged that winner and they've accepted the win, reach out to your other entrants to let them know.
+As soon as you’ve emailed or direct messaged that winner and they’ve accepted the win, reach out to your other entrants to let them know and announce the winner.